Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Introduction and main results

-In this paper, we are interested in strengthening the Horn--Loewner Theorem~\ref{Thorn} in multiple ways.
-We begin by stating several refinements proved in the analysis literature -- our main result below will simultaneously extend all of these variants.
+In this paper, we are interested in strengthening Theorem~\ref{Thorn} in multiple ways.
+We begin by stating several refinements proved in the analysis literature -- our main result simultaneously extends all of these variants.

-The first result begins with the observation that the argument in the proof of Theorem~\ref{Thorn} is entirely local.
+The first strengthening begins with the observation that the argument in the proof of Theorem~\ref{Thorn} is entirely local.
 With this in mind, the domain of $f$ can be generalized to $(0,\rho)$ for any $0 < \rho \leq \infty$.
 Moreover, the continuity assumption can be removed, in the spirit of Rudin's strengthening \cite{Rudin59} of Schoenberg's theorem \cite{Schoenberg42}.
-Finally, Horn and Loewner only use a special sub-family of matrices of rank at most $2$.
-Thus, in \cite{BGKP-hankel, GKR-lowrank}, the following was shown (we only state the stronger of the two results):
+Finally, Theorem~\ref{Thorn} uses only a special sub-family of matrices of rank at most $2$.
+Thus, in \cite{BGKP-hankel, GKR-lowrank}, the following was shown (we state only the stronger of the two results):